-When she asked a question like this, it was always a minefield.
+When she asked a question like this, it was almost always a minefield, particularly when she was peering at me over the rims of her glasses.
 She put down her coffee cup and took a drag on her cigarette, waiting for my response.

 “Two things which are apparently related in some way, happen at the same time, or nearly the same time, giving the impression of–”

 She nodded.
 “Giving the impression.”
-She pursed her lips and drank some more coffee.
+She drank some more coffee.

 Something was nagging at her, I knew.
 This was more than her usual sporadic attempts at morning chit-chat.
 And I knew she would get to the point when she was ready, and not before.

 We were in New York City, waiting (hoping, really) for a meeting with her publisher.
 Well, they weren’t “her” publisher – they’d just expressed interest in publishing a book of hers.
 Interest which now seemed to be waning, based on the number of meetings which had been postponed, or canceled.

 That afternoon, in Central Park, we were demonstrating, at least to ourselves, that we were not so eager to get published that we were going to stay in the hotel room all the time, tethered to the telephone.
 Instead, we sat on a bench and watched people go by.